Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="variables"></a>
 ## Reading & Writing Variables

-In the app you can create [global variables](variables) to be used in your shortcuts, e.g. to dynamically insert values for a URL, a query parameter or part of the request body.
-You'll find the variable editor via the "Variables" option in the menu in the app's main screen.
+In the app you can create [local and global variables](variables) to be used in your shortcuts, e.g. to dynamically insert values for a URL, a query parameter or part of the request body.
+You'll find the global variable editor via the "Global Variables" option in the menu in the app's main screen.

 This section explains how you can interact with these variables from a script.

 <a name="get-variable"></a>
 ### getVariable

-You can access the value of any of your variables via the `getVariable()` function.
+You can access the value of any of your local or global variables via the `getVariable()` function.
 Simply pass the variable's name or ID as a parameter.

 ```js
 const myValue = getVariable('myVariable');